OctopusDeploy/blog/blog/2023-09/saas-deployments-without-automation/index.md

 But what if we didn't have deployment automation?
 How would tenanted deployments even work?

-In this, the second of a trio of posts, we ask what tenanted deployments for Software as a Service (SaaS) applications look like with manual processes.
+In this, the second of a trio of posts, I ask what tenanted deployments for Software as a Service (SaaS) applications look like with manual processes.

 ## A common SaaS tenanted deployment scenario

-You work for a company that makes a SaaS timekeeping application for schools that helps them arrange assemblies and other school events.
+You work for an organization that makes a SaaS timekeeping application for schools to arrange assemblies and other events.
 School administrators access the software through a web browser.

 Schools can also:

 - Tailor the application from a selection of additional features
-- Customize your software's look and feel their school's branding
+- Customize your software's look and feel to their school's branding

 ## How the deployments would work without automation